danilobellini/dose/README.rst

 - *Yellow*: Running a test job
 - *Green*: Last test job passed (it returned zero)

-The test command output is shown in the console standard output whereby Dose was called.
-The same applies to the standard error, but it's red-colored.
-Dose uses ANSI escaping codes for coloring text in a terminal.
+The test job output is written on the standard output, so it should appear in the console/terminal whereby Dose was called.
+The same applies to the standard error, whose text should appear in red.

 Syntax / Example